AdaCore/learn/content/courses/advanced-ada/parts/data_types/numerics.rst

     end Show_Big_Integer_Greatest_Common_Divisor;

-In this example, we retrieve the greatest common divisor of 145 and 25.
+In this example, we retrieve the greatest common divisor of 145 and 25 (i.e.: 5).

 Big real and quotients